leifliddy/asahi-fedora-usb/README.md

 run bootcmd_usb0
 ```

-The usb drive is read/write and contains three partitions efi, boot, and root
+The usb drive is read/write and contains three partitions efi, boot, and root (just like a normal system)
 \*\*I'll provide more documentation later...